Iranziferdinand/GROUP-22_22RP02224-22RP02601-USSD_-F-I-E-Trading-Platform/README.md

 2. Create a feature branch
 3. Commit your changes
 4. Push to the branch
-5. Create a Pull Request .
+5. Create a Pull Reques

+## programmers
+1. IRANZI FERDINAND
+2. Manirakiza Daniel